API Conformance Scan

 Scan logs

 As part of its operation Conformance Scan produces logs.
-When running the scan in 42Crunch Platform, the logs are stored in the platform, but when running Conformance Scan on premises, there are more options.
+By default, the logs are stored and can be viewed in the platform, but when running Conformance Scan (either Scan v1 or Scan v2) on premises, there are more options.

 level scan logs to 42Crunch Platform.
 You can also direct the STDOUT logs to be consumed downstream services (see the documentation for your environment for how this is done), or write the logs in a volume that you mount as part of your run command.
 The scan writes logs to the file <your local filepath>/opt/scand/log/<task ID>-<epoch timestamp>-scand.log